sidsharma27/tip-calculator/README.md

 Question 2: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
 Can you explain how you can get a strong reference cycle for closures?
 (There's a section explaining this concept in the link, how would you summarize as simply as possible?)"

 Classes & closures are both reference types in Swift.
-That's why if you assign a closure to a property of the class instance and the body of the closure captures the instance (by accessing a property of the instance class self).
-In this case, the instance class and closure are keeping each other alive which creates a strong reference cycle.
+That's why if you assign a closure to a property of the class instance and the body of the closure captures the instance (by accessing a property of the instance class self), it will create a strong reference cycle because the instance class and closure are keeping each other alive.

 ## License